 Pet ownership is a serious responsibility and there are a few obligations you have as a pet owner to be considerate of your neighbours, protect your pet and comply with the Animal Control By-laws.

 Get a Dog Tag

 All dogs three months or older must be registered with the City and have a valid dog tag.
 Dog Tags must be renewed annually and are very affordable.
-Dog Tags are available at City Hall (169 Front Street), The Quinte Sports and Wellness Centre (265 Cannifton Road), Belleville Water (195 College Street West) and the Quinte Humane Society (527 Avonlough Road).
+Dog Tags are available at City Hall (169 Front Street), The Quinte Sports and Wellness Centre (265 Cannifton Road), Belleville Water (183 Pinnacle Street) and the Quinte Humane Society (527 Avonlough Road).

 Having a dog tag for your pet provides a number of benefits for you, your pet and the residents of the City.
 In the event your pet becomes lost a tag is their ticket back home.
 If Animal Control finds your pet and it has a tag, Animal Control will return your pet to you free of charge.
 If your pet becomes lost and is found by another person, that person can call City Hall and we will then contact you and let you know where your pet can be picked-up.

 Repeated instances of your pet being at large will be treated on an individual basis and may result in your pet being impounded and taken to the Quinte Humane Society.
 Dogs at large without a tag are taken directly to the Quinte Humane Society.
 In order to retrieve your pet from the Humane Society you would be liable for these costs: Impound fee $50.00 (1st offence + $25.00 for each repeat offence) + boarding fee of $30.00 for 1st day + $20.00 per day after 1st day + dog tag fee ($20.00 - $32.50) + possible fine for dog at large $100.00 plus court and administrative costs.